 Under the regulations cited above as well as our university policies, costs are classified as allowable or unallowable.
 Unfortunately, there is not a simple list of allowable and unallowable costs or set of rules that easily fit every project.
 In fact, generally it is not the type of cost that determines allowability, but rather the purpose and circumstance of the expenditure.
 For example, just because a cost is “direct” doesn’t automatically make it allowable.
 In this section, you’ll find a number of tests and decision criteria to help you analyze charges as they relate to each project.

-Review the chart on the right for commonly cited unallowable charges.
+Review the chart below for commonly cited unallowable charges.
 Keep in mind that this list is not all inclusive and under certain circumstances the starred costs might be allowable with advance approval from the sponsor.

-The Allowable Costs chart on the right and the bullet lists below contain “short lists” of commonly allowable charges and whether they are generally characterized as “Direct” or “Facilities or Administrative” (F&A) costs.
+The Allowable Costs bullet lists below contain “short lists” of commonly allowable charges and whether they are generally characterized as “Direct” or “Facilities or Administrative” (F&A) costs.

 Common allowable costs that are DIRECT include the following: